Do you get pain whilst you’re running, doing squats or walking up stairs? Is this pain located just behind your kneecap?

 If this sounds familiar, you may be experiencing Patellofemoral Pain Syndrome.

-Indications that you may be experiencing patellofemoral pain can include pain provoked behind patella when:
+Indications that you may be experiencing patellofemoral pain can include pain provoked behind the patella when:

 - using stairs